PengWu2626/PIC16B_GroupProject/README.md

   - Visualizing the result and confusion matrix
   - Testing and predicting the test data
   - Testing the images of my french bulldog for fun
-  - thinking about how to improve our model.
+  - Thinking about how to improve our model
+  - Increase our breeds idfentification number